jnk0le/AVR-UART-lib/README.md

 and another if transmitter misses RTS signal (last one is stored in shift register).

 For proper operation of hardware RTS, USART_EXTEND_RX_BUFFER have to be defined.

+uart_putc() function is not thread/interrupt-safe nor reentrant.
+It shouldn't be called from within atomic block or interrupts handlers since it re-enables interrupt flag on exit or even hangs in infinite loop waiting for execution of UDRE interrupt.

 # ISR timmings